fishcus/KAP-manual/en/operation/monitor_diagnosis/canary.en.md

 Service status detection mainly focuses on following aspects：

-- *Hive availability*: to check the connectivity of Hive and Beeline.
+- Hive availability: to check the connectivity of Hive and Beeline.
+- File system availability: to check the availability of file system.
-- *Metadata store availability*: to check the metastore’s connectivity, functionality and response time
+- Metadata store availability: to check the metastore’s connectivity, functionality and response time
-- *Metadata integrity*: to check the consistency of metadata and assess whether metadata is corrupted
+- Metadata integrity: to check the consistency of metadata and assess whether metadata is corrupted
-- *ZooKeeper availability*: to check the connectivity and response speed of ZooKeeper
+- ZooKeeper availability: to check the connectivity and response speed of ZooKeeper
-- *Spark cluster availability*: to check the availability of Spark
+- Spark cluster availability: to check the availability of Spark
-- *Garbage cleanup*: to check the size of garbage
+- Garbage cleanup: to check the size of garbage
-- *Metadata synchronization*: to check the whether metadata is synchronized successfully and if not, metadata will be reloaded automatically
+- Metadata synchronization: to check the whether metadata is synchronized successfully and if not, metadata will be reloaded automatically
-- *Job Engine availability*: to check the availability of job engines
+- Job Engine availability: to check the availability of job engines

 ### Three levels of Service Status

-- *Green:* Good, indicating that the service status is healthy
+- Green: Good, indicating that the service status is healthy
-- *Yellow:* Warning, indicating that there are some problems which may impact Kyligence Enterprise performance.
+- Yellow: Warning, indicating that there are some problems which may impact Kyligence Enterprise performance.
-- *Red:* Error or crash, indicating that there is something wrong with the service status or the service throws exception.
+- Red: Error or crash, indicating that there is something wrong with the service status or the service throws exception.

 ### Detailed Criteria for Service Status